 Welcome to Noh.

-Throughout most of the art’s history, Noh entertained the aristocracy: the royal family, the daimyo, and, rarely, wealthy merchants.
-Most of its audience where the samurai class.
-However, the Kaga lords of Japan’s Edo era opened the theatre up to the public.
+Throughout most of the art’s history, Noh entertained the aristocracy: the royal family, the lords of various provences, and, rarely, wealthy merchants.
+Most of its audience were the samurai class.
+However, in Kaga Province, where Kanazawa is now, the lords of Japan’s Edo era opened the theatre up to the public.

 Alongside Noh, kyogen, a shorter, more comical theatre style developed with wide appeal.
 Kyogen plays use wildly more dynamic voicing, simpler costuming, fewer characters, and no masks, as opposed to Noh, which uses Noh masks.
-(I have noh shame.)
 Today, Noh and kyogen plays are often presented in the same program, with the kyogen comedies providing relief between the longer, heavier Noh dramas.

 No Noh Like Hosho